-Linux is a widely used open-source Operating systems.
+Linux is a widely used open-source Operating system.
 Though originally Linux was developed for desktop computers.
-For instance, fedora, Debian, Ubuntu etc. We cannot install these Linux distributions on embedded systems because there are lots of changes from desktop PC environment to embedded systems.
-The major differences are embedded systems don’t support BIOS unlike desktop PC.
-They are resource constrained and hence can’t run bulky OS.
-They are battery operated and require real time performance.
+For instance, fedora, Debian, Ubuntu, etc. We cannot install these Linux distributions on embedded systems because there are lots of changes from desktop PC environments to embedded systems.
+The major difference is embedded systems don’t support BIOS, unlike desktop PC.
+They are resource-constrained and hence can’t run the bulky OS.
+They are battery-operated and require real-time performance.

 Step 1: Setting up the Build Environment